ElectroCubic/Multi-Agent-Pathfinding-Sim/README.md

 ## Key Features:
 - Agents can move freely on a 2D grid space.
-- Dynamically add/remove agents, goals and obstacles.
+- Place agents, goals and obstacles with easy mouse controls.
 - Agents can dynamically replan their paths if blocked by other agents.
 - Measure time performance of A* path calculations.